Albatros C.I: Design and development

 In late 1914, the German Luftstreitkräfte, the air service of the Imperial German Army, developed a requirement for two-seat aircraft, the C-type, powered by engines of at least 150 hp and armed with at least one machine gun.
 The Albatros Flugzeugwerke's design team, headed by the aeronautical engineer Robert Thelen, opted to produce an aircraft to fulfil this requirement; this aircraft, the C.I, was a development of Albatros' unarmed B.II biplane.
 This new design was visibly larger than the preceding aircraft.
 Other key differences between the C.I and the B.II included its use of a more powerful engine, while the pilot was moved to the front cockpit, the observer being instead seated in the rear cockpit and provided with a flexibly mounted machine gun, which was usually a Parabellum MG 14, but sometimes the less satisfactory Bergmann MG 15 was also used.

-The fuselage of the C.I was, much like the B.II, was primarily composed of plywood.
+The fuselage of the C.I, much like the B.II, was primarily composed of plywood.
 The primary structural members comprised four longerons of mixed construction, comprising ash forward of the cockpit and spruce to the aft, to which numerous plywood slab panels lining the aircraft were attached.
 The design of the fuselage, which eliminated the need for internal bracing, was commonplace amongst the company's twin-seat aircraft.
 Again similar to the B.II, the aircraft's wing structure had the rearward of its two spars positioned roughly in the middle of the wing, which made the trailing edge atypically flexible and thus gave the aircraft a level of inherent stability.
 None of the flight control surfaces were balanced.